Community of Students and Faculty

 You’ll also be expected to have undertaken general university-level science training after Year 13 of your school program.

-If English is not your primary language, you may be requested to provide us with your official record of scores for one of the following:
+If English is not your primary language, or if you did not complete your undergraduate degree at a postsecondary institution where courses were taught in English, you will be requested to provide Ross Vet with your official record of scores for one of the following:

 Applicants who have completed a BSc must have achieved at least an upper second-class honors (2:1).